 Do I have to re-apply for Financial Aid every semester?

 You do not have to re-apply every semester for Financial Aid; however you do have to update FAFSA yearly.
 Holmes Community College’s Financial Aid year starts with the fall semester, and includes the following spring and summer semesters.
 Every fall, a new Financial Aid year begins.

 How can I charge my books and supplies to Financial Aid Funds?

 Book vouchers are normally available one week prior to the beginning of classes each semester.
-To be eligible for a book voucher, processing of a student’s Financial Aid must be complete and have an award.
+To be eligible for a book voucher, processing of a student’s Financial Aid must be complete and an award showing.
 There also must be Financial Aid available after the student’s Tuition and Fees are taken out.
 MyHolmes will have a channel explaining how to use the voucher and show you how much you are eligible for.
 Once you have verified that you are eligible for a book voucher take a copy of your current semester schedule and picture ID (Holmes ID or driver’s license) to the bookstore to receive your books.

 What is Holmes Community College Federal School Code?